Route Guide

 Walk to TTC → EPCOT Monorail ~20-30 min The Polynesian-only shortcut; skips the Resort loop

-Resort Monorail → TTC → EPCOT Monorail 25-40 min The long way; avoid for EPCOT
+Resort Monorail → TTC → EPCOT Monorail 25-40 min The long way; avoid for EPCOT, but it gets you there

 The Polynesian's EPCOT Advantage: You Can Walk to the TTC